 Taxation of the Digital Economy and pushing fiscal boundaries

 Although the timeline to implementation is ambitious, it is actually a delay relative to the originally intended timeline.
 Our Autumn 2020 ‘Rethinking the world tax system – the OECD and what a delay in global agreement may mean’, outlined how the delay to the OECD timeline for global agreement increased the likelihood of proliferation of unilateral measures and of possible shifts in tax authority behaviours.
 Since then, we’ve witnessed a further increase in the number of jurisdictions considering and introducing tax measures such as digital levies, including DST (see the BDO Global Taxation of the Digital Economy Tool).

-However, as momentum gathered behind the OECD workplan, we witnessed the European Union stating that it no longer plans to proceed with its digital levy at this time, and we expect it to stick to that commitment and instead refocus its efforts around, for example, the carbon border adjustment mechanism to raise own revenues for the EU Commission budget.
-It remains to be seen whether other countries follow the EU’s lead in rolling back on the introduction of, or accelerating the repeal of, digital levies, including DSTs.
-We expect many will wait until the OECD’s two-pillar approach is implemented into law, and even then, such levies may continue to be attractive mechanisms to raise revenue for developing economies.
+However, as momentum gathered behind the OECD workplan, we witnessed the European Union stating that it no longer planned to proceed with its digital levy, and we expect it to instead refocus its efforts around, for example, the carbon border adjustment mechanism to raise own revenues for the EU Commission budget.
+We expected many other countries will wait until the OECD’s two-pillar approach is implemented into law, however even then, such levies may continue to be attractive mechanisms to raise revenue for developing economies.

 Our direct interaction with the OECD during and after the formal consultation process, along with views gathered to date from global business through our ongoing surveys, continue

 s to provide insights.
 You can view BDO’s submissions to the OECD on Pillars One and Two as well as other subjects here.